macosgrove/toy-robot/README.md

 - HELP - list all available commands
 - MAP - display a map showing the location and direction of the robot
+- MAPPING_ON - always show the map after each command
+- MAPPING_OFF - stop showing the map after each command
 - REPORTING_ON - always report after each command
 - REPORTING_OFF - stop reporting after each command
 - VERBOSE_ON - report errors in the output